sidseal/homework9/02-Homework/README.md

+Pseudocode

+- get all dependencies
+- user will input github info
+- README.md will be for said repo
+- write questions (console log)
+- print answers(console log)

 # Unit 09 Node.js and ES6+ Homework: Good README Generator

 Create a command-line application that dynamically generates a README.md from a user's input.
 The application will be invoked with the following command: